 For the most part, all the property and assets you and your spouse accrued during your marriage are subject to division through the divorce process.
 Attorney Brown can help you navigate through the complicated Massachusetts laws that govern the division of marital assets.
 Not only are the things you and your spouse earned or purchased subject to division, inheritances and gifts are also subject to division.

-Marital assets include pensions, 401ks, 403bs, IRAs, bank accounts, business assts, stocks, stock options (vested and unvested), trusts, homes, other real property, motor vehicles, household goods and other property.
-Although the Massachusetts divorce laws require an equitable division of marital assets, that does not mean that all assets will split 50/50.
+Marital assets include pensions, 401ks, 403bs, IRAs, bank accounts, business assts, stocks, stock options (vested and unvested), RSUs, trusts, homes, other real property, motor vehicles, household goods and other property.
+Although the Massachusetts divorce laws require an equitable division of marital assets that does not mean that all assets will be split 50/50.
 Depending on the value and type of assets involved, determining what an equitable division of assets is can be one of the most challenging aspects of any divorce.
-Unlike some other issues, once you divorce is final, it is next to impossible to go back to court to modify the division of property.
+Unlike some other issues, once you divorce is final it is next to impossible to go back to court to modify the division of property.
 Therefore, it is critical that you are fully aware of the value of all your marital assets, including those your spouse may try to hide, and that you understand all your rights regarding those assets.
+We are skilled in discreetly and effectively handling all aspects of high asset/high net worth divorces, including asset division and complex divorce litigation.

-Sometimes finding a spouse’s hidden assets may the toughest part.
-If you think your spouse is hiding assets contact our office immediately, so that we can begin tracking down those assets before it is too late.
-Likewise if your spouse owns a business it may take the expertise of an experienced divorce lawyer to obtain the true value of that asset.
-Whether your case involves a complex divorce asset division or a simple asset division you need sound legal advise to formulate a strategy to get you what you deserve.
+Whether your case involves a complex divorce asset division or a simple asset division you need sound legal advice to formulate a strategy to get you what you deserve.
 Attorney Brown will protect your rights and interests to help you achieve an equitable assets division under Massachusetts law.

 - back to top